BICENTENARY OF BRAZIL’S INDEPENDENCE: IMAGINING AUTONOMY FOR THE NEXT 200 YEARS

 - The conference will be in person at the University of Cambridge and broadcasted via the CUBS Youtube channel.
 The workshop team will collect questions from the online audience throughout the event.

-- Those who wish to participate must fill the form available here and provide a 300 words max. abstract for a 10-15 min paper by the deadline of 22nd of August.
+- Those who wish to participate must fill the form available here and provide a 300 words max. abstract for a 10-15 min paper.
+Submissions are open untill all the spots are filled.

 - We encourage the submission of papers relevant to conversations around the general themes of democracy, autonomy and emancipation, even if not directly related to the Brazilian context.